 In some ways, the pop-up industry has the traditional retail industry to thank for its success.
 Bricks and mortar retailers, malls and shopping centers are struggling (and many are going bankrupt) as a result of several trends that were out of their control.
 Consumers — especially younger consumers — simply buy less stuff.
 They are more interested in purchasing experiences than consumer goods.
 All generations of consumers are utilizing more online shopping opportunities with the convenience of having goods delivered to their doors…even groceries.
 Of course, there is still a time and a place for retail.
 Pop-ups deliver the retail goods and the foods when the traffic in a particular location is high.
 They meet the demand when and where the demand happens instead of asking the consumer to travel to the supply.

 Insurers can glean dozens of lessons from these entrepreneurial pop-ups.
 In our current blog series, we are examining the trends that shape small to medium business insurance demand.
 We have been closely scrutinizing the clues that these business owners and operators are giving us.
-The clues have not only led us to the conclusion that digital business models can meet the growing demand, but also that we can build our modern insurance processes into profitable frameworks that will meet demands that we haven’t recognized yet.
+The clues have not only led us to the conclusion that SMB insurers look to digitally transform and expand their customer reach, should consider leveraging commercial insurance software to help meet their growing demand.
 For an in-depth look at Majesco’s SMB survey, be sure to download Building the Business Model for the Next Generation of Small-Medium Business Leaders.

 Our survey looked at insurance demand and opinions across both size and demographic within 6 different segments: